10 reasons to go to Olinda Pernambuco

 Olinda is full of charming shops where visitors can explore the beauty of local craftsmanship.
 Unique creations abound, from wooden sculptures and handmade jewelry to pottery and textiles.

-Many of these artworks tell stories of the region’s rich culture, making them perfect souvenirs while also supporting local artisans.
+Many of these artworks carry the influence of northeastern Brazil’s Afro-Indigenous heritage, making them perfect souvenirs while also supporting local artisans.

 5. Visit the Sao Bento Monastery